thisisxvr/ds-and-a/mergesort/collinear-points/README.md

 ### Performance requirement
 The order of growth of the running time of your program should be *n*<sup>4</sup> in the worst case and it should use space proportional to *n* plus the number of line segments returned.

-A faster, sorting-based solution.
+## A Faster, Sorting-Based Solution
 Remarkably, it is possible to solve the problem much faster than the brute-force solution described above.
 Given a point *p*, the following method determines whether *p* participates in a set of 4 or more collinear points.

 - Think of *p* as the origin.
 - For each other point *q*, determine the slope it makes with *p*.